 The Treasury drilling programs primarily targeted the Main Zone, but the Hangingwall Zone was intersected as was the Footwall Zone by deeper drill holes.
 Drilling has intersected the Main Zone over a strike length of approximately 2,300 metres and a thickness of 5 to 30 metres.
 The Main Zone is composed of well-defined pyritic quartz-sericite schist (MSS) separated by less-altered biotite-feldspar schist (BMS).
 Sulphide mineralisation and local visible gold (VG) occurs mainly within the leucocratic bands, but occasionally it is localized in the melanocratic bands enriched with biotite and chlorite.
 The sulphide content of the mineralised zone is generally 3-5% but locally is up to 15%.
 Highest gold and silver values are associated with very strong pervasive quartz-sericite alteration.
 It appears that gold content does not directly correlate with pyrite content, but generally an increase in the gold and silver correlates with an increase in the pyrite and more specifically, the sphalerite content.
 An increase in chalcopyrite and galena content has a lower correlation to an increase in gold values.
-Low grade Au-Ag mineralisation (>3 g/tonne) is concentrated in several steeply dipping, steep west-plunging shoots with relatively short strike-lengths (up to 50 metres) and considerable down-plunge continuity.
+Low grade Au-Ag mineralisation is pervasive in the Main Zone, Hangingwall Zone and in the Footwall Zone, whereas high-grade gold mineralisation (>3 g/tonne) is concentrated in several steeply dipping, steep west-plunging shoots with relatively short strike-lengths (up to 50 metres) and considerable down-plunge continuity.
 These higher-grade shoots are separated by rock containing lower grade gold mineralisation.

 The high-grade shoots are interpreted to be the result of tight folding of the mineralised horizon (gold concentrated in fold noses) and appear to occur at regular intervals (Corona, 1998).
 Very rare flakes of aquamarine green mica (fuchsite: Cr muscovite) occur in the strongly altered sericite alteration with high-grade gold.
-Usually, mineralised intervals are narrow (up to 0.5 metres) zones enriched with 3-10% visible sulphides (pyrite, sphalerite, galena, chalcopyrite \pm arsenopyrite, \pm dark grey needles of stibnite) within a wider quartz-sericite or biotite-feldspar sections with fine-grained disseminated pyrite located in the foliation planes.
+Usually, mineralised intervals are narrow (up to 0.5 metres) zones enriched with 3-10% visible sulphides (pyrite, sphalerite, galena, chalcopyrite $\pm$ arsenopyrite, $\pm$ dark grey needles of stibnite) within a wider quartz-sericite or biotite-feldspar sections with fine-grained disseminated pyrite located in the foliation planes.